Palats/mapshot/README.md

 *Mapshot* generates zoomable screenshots of Factorio maps - **[example](https://palats.github.io/mapshot-example/)**.

-It can be used in 2 ways:
+They can be created in 2 ways:

-* As a regular Factorio mod, providing an extra command to create a screenshot.
+* Through a regular Factorio mod, providing an extra command to create a mapshot.
-* As a tool (CLI) generating a screenshot of any saved game - without having to activate mods on your game.
-Factorio is still used for rendering.
+* Through a CLI tool generating a mapshot of any saved game - without having to activate mods on your game.
+Factorio is used for rendering.

-The zoomable screenshots are exported as static files (html, javascript, jpg).
-They can be served through any HTTP server - see below.
+The generated zoomable screenshots can be explored through a web browser, using the CLI tool to serve them.
+As those mapshots are exported as static files (html, javascript, jpg), they can also be served through any HTTP server - see below.

 ***Warning: Generation can take quite a while.
 Factorio UI will appear frozen during that time; this is normal.***

 See https://github.com/Palats/mapshot for more details.

-## Usage: Factorio mod
+## Installing

+The Factorio mod can be installed like any other mod from the Factorio UI.

+The optional CLI is used for serving generated mapshots and generating mapshots from outside the game.
+The standalone binaries can be downloaded from https://github.com/Palats/mapshot/releases; then:

+ * Linux: Mark as executable if needed and run - this is a standard command line tool.
+ * Windows: For convenience, if `.exe` file is launched directly from Explorer, it will automatically start the serving mode.
+Otherwise, you need a way to give the tool parameters - either by launching it from the `cmd` console, or by creating a shortcut (with extra parameters in the properties).
+ * MacOS: A binary is provided ("darwin" version), but is completely untested as I have no access to a MacOS system.

+## Creating a mapshot

+### In Factorio

 In the Factorio [console](https://wiki.factorio.com/Console), run:
 ```